vegettoGit/Learning-collection/Game Development/Engine/README.md

   * It took a long time to acquire Osaka server assets from Tokyo.
 The problem was solved by preparing a mirror server.
   * In 2018, started providing support for external partner companies (game development and assets outsourcing).
   * The number of titles adopted steadily increased, but the COVID pandemic began to affect engine development in early 2020.
 Shifted to online communication.
-  * As of 2023, we support more than 20 projects simultaneouly (not all of them are part of game development).
+  * As of 2023, we support more than 20 projects simultaneously (not all of them are part of game development).
   * 20 developers in 2014, about 150 in 2023.
 From single floor to multiple locations.
 * RE ENGINE Development Structure.
-  * Each are of specialization is called a "unit": AI, CI, DCC, Editor, Effects, GUI, Motion, Network, Physics, Rendering, Runtime, Security, Sound, Timeline, Tool.
+  * Each area of specialization is called a "unit": AI, CI, DCC, Editor, Effects, GUI, Motion, Network, Physics, Rendering, Runtime, Security, Sound, Timeline, Tool.
   * Each unit has a flat structure with no hierarchical relationship.
   * Management is a different type of unit.
 Acts as a "jack-of-all-trades" to solve any problems that may arise for engine units or game developers.
   * AI: Navigation, FSM and BehaviorTree.